iqtree/iqtree.github.io/workshop/molevol2019.md

 Now we want to investigate the cause for such topological difference between trees inferred by single and partition model.
 One way is to identify genes contributing most phylogenetic signal towards one tree but not the other.

 How can one do this?
-Well, we can look at the gene-wise log-likelihood differences between the two trees, called T1 and T2.
-Those genes having the largest lnL(T1)-lnL(T2) will be in favor of T1.
-Whereas genes showing the largest lnL(T2)-lnL(T1) are favoring T2.
+Well, we can look at the gene-wise log-likelihood (logL) differences between the two given trees T1 and T2.
+Those genes having the largest logL(T1)-logL(T2) will be in favor of T1.
+Whereas genes showing the largest logL(T2)-logL(T1) are favoring T2.

 With the `-wpl` option done above, IQ-TREE will write partition-wise log-likelihoods into `turtle.test.partlh` file.

 > **QUESTIONS:**
->
 > * Import this file into MS Excel.
 Compute the partition wise log-likelihood differences between two trees.
+>
 > * What are the two genes that most favor the tree inferred by single model?
+>
 > * Have a look at the paper by ([Brown and Thomson, 2016]).
 Compare the two genes you found with those from this paper.
 What is special about these two genes?
 {: .tip}